-With several different situations in life depending on school performances, most students, particularly those that take their education seriously are more concerned about the outcome of any tests or exams they sat for.
-They are under lots of pressure to get good grades – pressure from peers, teachers, siblings, and parents among others.
-Some of these pressure can be helpful, too much of it can be devastating, making the students experience the traumatic physical and emotional discomfort associated with test anxiety.
+With several different situations in life which are dependent on school performances most students, particularly those that take their education seriously are more concerned about the outcomes of any tests or exams they sit.
+Students are under lots of pressure to get good grades; pressure from peers, teachers, siblings and parents among others.
+Some of these pressures can be helpful but too much of it can be devastating resulting in the students experiencing physical traumatic and emotional discomfort associated which are associated with test anxiety.

 WHAT IS TEST ANXIETY?

-Being nervous during a test is common, but it is more problematic when the nervousness has to become an anxiety.
-Like other anxiety types, the severity of test anxiety ranges from mild to debilitating.
-Students who suffer from test anxiety are usually known to develop bad habits around tests, including fingernails biting, smoking, picking at their hair etc.
+Being nervous during a test is common but it becomes more problematic when the nervousness has escalated into anxiety.
+Like other anxiety types the severity of test anxiety ranges from mild to debilitating.
+Students who suffer from test anxiety are usually develop bad habits around tests including fingernails biting, smoking, picking at their hair, etc.

 WHAT CAUSES TEST ANXIETY?